piercemaloney/worktrees-setup/README.md

   local start_branch
   start_branch="$(git rev-parse --abbrev-ref HEAD 2>/dev/null)" || return 1

+  # fail early if there are no staged changes
+  if git diff --cached --quiet; then
+    echo "nb: no staged changes to commit." echo "    Stage what you want on '$start_branch' (git add ...) and then run: nb $newb" return 1 fi

   # guard: don't clobber existing branch name
   if git rev-parse --verify --quiet "$newb" >/dev/null; then
     echo "nb: branch '$newb' already exists"